sacmwg/draft-ietf-sacm-terminology/draft-ietf-sacm-terminology.md

 Event:

 : The change of a target endpoint characteristics at a specific point in time.
-In the context of SACM, an event is a statement (and therefore data in motion) that includes the new target endpoint characteristics and optional also the past ones, annotated with corresponding metedata (most prominently, the collection time of the data that constitutes the observation of the event regarding te target endpoint).
+In the context of SACM, an event is a statement (and therefore data in motion) that includes the new target endpoint characteristics and optional also the past ones, annotated with corresponding metedata (most prominently, the collection time of the data that constitutes the observation of the event regarding the target endpoint).

 Excluded Endpoint: